The Relative Efficiency Of Microfluidizer® Processors Vs. High-Pressure Homogenizer Technology To Create Stable Nanoemulsions.

 These days, more and more manufacturers are pursuing the creation of nanoemulsions, which are characterized by particles in the vanishingly small range of 50-200 nm.
 At this size, particles become transparent or translucent, essentially disappearing to the naked eye.
 This offers certain obvious advantages: When applied to the skin, for example, a nanoemulsion may appear all but invisible; a characteristic that is valued as aesthetically pleasing among consumers.
 At the same time, a nanoemulsion’s infinitesimally small particles more readily penetrate the upper layers of the epidermis to more effectively deliver bioactive molecules to their cellular targets.

-Of course, achieving sufficient droplet disruption to create nanoemulsions requires significant input of energy.
+Of course, achieving sufficient droplet disruption to create nanoemulsions requires a significant input of energy.
 Two effective methods have emerged: high-pressure homogenization through either Microfluidizer® technology or high-pressure valve homogenization (HPVH).
 In both instances, shear forces account for oil droplet disruption suitable to form fine emulsions.
 However, the physiochemical properties of the emulsions formed by these competing methods may vary widely.

-Nanoemulsions Through High Pressure Homogenization
+Nanoemulsions Through High-Pressure Homogenization

 The question becomes: Which method produces smaller particles, more stable emulsions, and generates less heat energy?
 Nanoemulsions are inherently thermodynamically unstable, so the use of a suitable emulsifier is also a factor that can determine success or failure.
 As noted in a 2010 article in the “Journal of Dispersion Science and Technology,” researchers at China Agricultural University in Beijing set out to determine the physiochemical properties of β-carotene nanoemulsions created using these two homogenization technologies, in combination with various candidate emulsifiers.